su2code/su2code.github.io/_docs_v7/Mesh-File.md

 permalink: /docs_v7/Mesh-File/
 ---

 SU2 mainly uses a native mesh file format as input into the various suite components.
-Limited support for the CGNS data format has also been included as an input mesh format.
+Support for the CGNS data format has also been included as an input mesh format.
 CGNS support can be useful when it is necessary to create complex geometries in a third-party mesh generation package that can export CGNS files.
 A converter from CGNS to the native format is also built into SU2.
 Details on how to create and use these mesh formats is given below.

 ---